 - What will my strengths be as a new parent?

 - What will be challenging for me?

 - How can my partner support me?

 Thanks for reading!
-If you found this article on how to prepare your relationship for baby helpful please share it on Facebook and Pinterest
+If you found this article on how to prepare your relationship for baby helpful, please share it on Facebook or Pinterest